Nick-Chapman/blog/posts/beyond-x86.md

 When the system starts, the source code is read using the `key` primitive, character by character until it runs out, whereupon `key` switches to reading from the operator's keyboard.
 In a very real sense it is as if the source code was directly typed into the system, automatically, on startup.

 This is all well and good for the x86 implementation.
-When using the Qemu emulation it takes just a second to boot the full system.
+When using the `qemu` emulator it takes just a second to boot the full system.
 When running on bare metal it is even quicker: Just the blink of an eye.

 But the BBC Micro is not so quick.